The holidays are upon us yet again, and as I say every year, it’s time to start eating more side dishes.

-- Toss the almonds over the asparagus, sprinkle some salt, drizzle some olive oil (got any balsamic vinegar or say sauce?
-Add a few stripes if so.
+- Toss the almonds over the asparagus, sprinkle some salt, and drizzle some olive oil.
+(Got any balsamic vinegar or say sauce?
+Add a few stripes, if so.
 If not, find a mirror and stare deeply at yourself).

 Did someone say “Irish Thanksgiving!?”
 No!
 That’s not really a thing.
 But this Irish-style staple meal will be welcome on the American (or Canadian) holiday table anyway.

-- Start a big pot of salty water boiling and preheat the oven to 400°.
+- Start a big pot of salty water boiling and preheat the oven to 400 degress Fahrenheit.

 - If you’re using charming little finger potatoes, skip this step.
 Big potatoes?
 Chop ’em into chunks.